-He tried to stand but his legs buckled under him.
+He tried to stand, but his legs buckled under him.
 He rolled down the dune’s hot slope.
 Deeper sand was cooler and damper until he tumbled into a moist, shadowy gorge.
 He pressed his limbs against the narrow walls but found little purchase with the sand.
 Falling sand revealed tiny tunnels left by worms.

 This only worried him.
-In dreams he could count beyond ten on his fingers to assure himself he was safe, but if he had ten fingers, he really was lost in a desert where the sky wasn’t even the right color.
+In dreams he could count beyond ten on his fingers to assure himself he was safe, but if he had ten fingers, he was really lost in a desert where the sky wasn’t even the right color.

 He sprinted out of the gorge into the valley.
-Safe from danger, he surmised, he sat on warm sand.
+Safe from danger, he hoped, he sat on warm sand.
 The dunes still trapped him, but the dune to his South was barely half a mile high with a shallow slope.

 The idea made him anxious and he decided to move.
 He stood and jogged up the Southern dune.
 He had to scramble on all fours as it steepened.
-Halfway up, the dune eclipsed a forty degree angle and his climbing made loose sand flow like a waterfall.
+Halfway up, the dune eclipsed a forty-degree angle, and his climbing made loose sand flow like a waterfall.
 He had to crawl like a meticulous caterpillar.

 Jay noticed a sky-blue triangle on the mountainside.
 He squinted, deciding if its rounded curves were those an animal or if its sharp angles were man-made.

-A giant bird with great green bug eyes joined the mountain in peeking at Jay over the dune.
+A giant bird with great green bug-eyes joined the mountain in peeking at Jay over the dune.
 The bird stepped into full view: twenty feet tall in billowing sky-blue robes, it glided down the dune on a forty-foot wingspan.

 Jay did not.
 He backed away until he bumped against the steep North wall of the gorge.

 The bird’s body morphed under its robes.
-From its right sleeve a blue tentacle puckered slimy suckers.
+From its right sleeve, a blue tentacle puckered slimy suckers.
 “Your fate is with the Zephyrs in the Mountain.”
 The tentacle snaked through the gorge and wrapped around Jay’s waist.
-Jay clawed at the sand walls, kicking and shouting as the tentacle dragged him away.
+Jay clawed at the sand-walls, kicking and shouting as the tentacle dragged him away.
 “Speed is quintessential.”

-That said, the bird flung Jay over the dunes.
+Having said that, the bird flung Jay over the dunes.